aigoncharov/cls-proxify/README.md

   clsProxifyNamespace.run(() => {
     const headerRequestID = request.headers.Traceparent
     // this value will be accesible in CLS by key 'clsKeyLogger'
-    // it will be used as a proxy for `logger` const loggerProxy = {
+    // it will be used as a proxy for `loggerCls` const loggerProxy = {
       info: (msg: string) => `${headerRequestID}: ${msg}`,
     }